LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab03_Instructions_ToDo_Bookmarker.md

 Complete the programming web apps described in below.
 For each problem:

+- Accept the invitation to the GitHub Classroom repository containing the starter files.
+Use Git and GitHub to manage your source code.
+  **Important**: Do all your work in the Classroom repository working folder, don't make a different repository.
 - Create a JavaScript solution that solves the problem.
 Test your solution in at least one browser running on your local machine.
 - Upload your solution to citstudent.lanecc.edu.
 Test your solution running on the server in at least one browser.
-- Use Git and GitHub to manage your source code and design documents.
 - Evaluate your work using the code review form provided.

 ## 1. ToDo List